Peliha-ip/Shellfish-Reigns/README.md

 - Soakers are found in the rig and spa structures.
 - Water charges are like water balloons.
 They're not just useful for combat, but also to mitigate fall damage by placing a water source where you aimed.
 - Throwing a copper ingot in a wishing well could give the player some interesting items.
-- The pearl lamp is the only block where the light level can be decided by the player.
+- The pearl lamp is the only block where the player can decide the light level.
-- Pearls can also be used to coat the player's boots to protect themselves from stepping on sea urchins and especially the stone fish.
-Because the stone fish can bypass armor, except if the boots are coated.
+- Pearls can also be used to coat the player's boots to protect themselves from stepping on sea urchins and especially the stone fish because the stone fish can bypass armor, except if the boots are coated.
 - Sperm whales and giant squids are enemies towards each other and will fight.
 The sperm whale will usually win, and a block of ambergris will be placed where the giant squid died.
 - Renaming a meerkat "Timon" will change its model to match the famous character from The Lion King.
 - Cats also gain one more texture, the clam one, from Minecraft Dungeons.
 - If a skeleton or a stray is underwater for too long, they transform into a drenched.
-The same deal happens with parcheds, they will just turn into skeletons before turning into drencheds.
+The same deal applies to parcheds; they will turn into skeletons before turning into drencheds.
 One more thing, drencheds can turn into strays if they're in powdered snow for too long.
-- Renaming a platypus "Perry" or "Pluckbill" with change its texture to match either character.
+- Renaming a platypus "Perry" or "Pluckbill" changes its texture to match either character.
 - Renaming a crab "Mr. Krabs" will change its texture to match the character from SpongeBob SquarePants.
 - Renaming an octopus "Squidward" will change its model to match the character from SpongeBob SquarePants.
 - Renaming a squid "Cranchee" will change its model to match the character from My Singing Monsters.